 You may be able to access external websites by clicking on links we have provided.
 Those other websites are not subject to our privacy standards, policies and procedures.
 You will need to contact or review those websites directly to ascertain their privacy standards, policies and procedures.

-- The type of browser used by you.
+- the type of browser / agent used by you.

-The information collected is not linked to your identity in any way or any other information provided by you.
+The information collected through the above processes is not linked by us to your identity in any way, or to any other information provided by you.

 Accessing and correcting personal information

 You may request access to personal information that Carter Newell holds about you (see the Contacting us section for more information).

 We will acknowledge your request within five (5) business days of the request being made.
 If access is being denied, we will usually advise you in writing of the denial of access and the reasons for same within 10 business days of our acknowledgement.
 If access is being granted, access will usually be granted within 10 business days of our acknowledgement or, if the request involves complex considerations or voluminous photocopying or scanning, within 20 business days.
 We will let you know which timeframe applies to your request and if any delays are anticipated.